0734252299 [email protected]

 Cost estimates, standard deviations and fixed fees

 Under section 308 of the Legal Profession Act a law practice must give an estimate of total legal costs or if necessary an estimated range of costs (with an explanation of the major variables affecting cost).
 A law practice must also give notice of any substantial change to the costs estimate or estimated range.
-This means that notwithstanding the work the goes into our initial cost estimates, revisions may occur because future events or realities emerge that were not factored in when the initial cost estimate was calculated.
+This means that notwithstanding the work the goes into our initial cost estimates, revisions may occur because of future events or realities emerge that were not factored in when the initial cost estimate was calculated.